apache/cordova-docs/docs/en/edge/phonegap/events/events.deviceready.md

     }

     function onDeviceReady() {
-        // Now safe to use the PhoneGap API
+        // Now safe to use the Cordova API
     }